Have you ever wondered how all those wonderful backdrops for party dessert tables or photo booths hold up?

 Backdrop Options

 You can use so many things as backdrops.
-A queen size sheet will fit perfect on this 6′ x 7’7″ frame.
+A queen-size sheet will fit perfectly on this 6′ x 7’7″ frame.
 Just cut a slit in the hem at the head of the sheet and insert it through the top pipe.

 You can also use plastic tablecloths, foil curtains or any kind of photo backdrop.
 I have one of the backdrops from Kate Photography Backdrops that I use on my 8′ x 7’7″ photo booth frame and I LOVE it!
 The fabric just doesn’t wrinkle ever and it’s washing machine safe.